We are urgently hiring a cook, caregivers, med techs, CNA’s, and dietary aides. Please visit the “contact us” page for more information.

 Legacy Place Cottages has a management team in place to oversee daily operations.
 This team is led by our Executive Director, Meghan Dunton.
 She is assisted by her husband Kyle Dunton.
 Meghan, Kyle and their children attend the Macungie, PA congregation and provide strong spiritual support and understanding while meeting and exceeding all state requirements for resident care.
 Our Executive Director has completed the state-required 100 hour training course, an orientation program, passed a department approved competency test, and completes 24 hours of additional training annually.
 She also holds a bachelor’s degree from Kutztown University and a Master’s Degree from Wilkes University.

-Our upper management team also consists of two Resident Care Coordinators.
+Our upper management team also consists of our Director of Wellness and our Resident Care Coordinator.
 Kelly Rice has been with Legacy Place for more than four years.
 She was instrumental in getting our Memory Care building up and running.
 She has over 20 years of experience working in Personal Care.
 She is certified to teach CPR/First Aid; she has passed the Department’s medication training class and the practicum observer class.
-In addition, she has completed countless hours of dementia training.
-Vivienne Burgher is new to Legacy.
-She recently graduated with her Bachelor of Science in Nursing.
-Kelly and Vivienne work as a team to oversee the care in our Personal and Memory Care buildings.
+She is also a certified Dementia Practitioner.
+Shanisha Primer has been working at Legacy Place for four years.
+She started as a caregiver, was promoted to med tech, then to scheduling coordinator, and now to Resident Care Coordinator.
+She is currently in classes to become a Medication Trainer for our community.
+Kelly and Shanisha work hard to oversee the care of all our residents.

 David Tretter is our Chef and oversees the Dietary Department.
 He was a restaurant owner for 15 years before transitioning into long-term care.
 He worked as a corporate trainer and the dietary supervisor for other communities before moving to Legacy Place this past fall.